brightfence/000/README.md

 ### Three requirements before applying

 #### i.
 Github account
-First, [create a Github account](https://github.com/).
+[create a Github account](https://github.com/).
 Don't worry about what this is for now.
 Just know that having a Github account is practically a requirement in the world of programmers and developers.
 So create one.
 We'll be sharing everyone's Github accounts in class, so don't create a username that might embarrass you.

 #### ii.
 Gmail account
-Second, create a Gmail account if you don't have one yet.
-This is the most robust, safest email system out there.
-Some code bootcamps require this as well.
+[Create a Gmail account](https://accounts.google.com/SignUp?service=mail&continue=https%3A%2F%2Fmail.google.com%2Fmail%2F&ltmpl=default).
+We use a lot of Google services in the class so Gmail is required.
+On the plus side, Gmail is the most modern, robust, and safe mainstream email system out there.
+Some code bootcamps require Gmail as well.

 #### iii.
 Touch Typing
 A typical seasoned programmer types 80+ WPM.
 App Academy requires 60+ WPM.
 We require 40+ real WPM for 001.
 The inability to touch type is the single, greatest hurdle to first overcome for anyone who wants to learn to code.